eegip-analytics/seg_rest_spect/README.md

 To run the segmentation use the batch_context EEGLAB extension to execute the "seg_rest_[site_ses].htb" script (located in 'derivatives/seg_rest_spect/code/scripts') on the *.qcr.set files in the lossless derivatives directory.

-To extract the power values to a csv file run the getSpectPow.m function as follows:
+To extract the power values to a csv file from Matlab add the path "derivatives/seg_rest_spect/code/scripts/" and run the getSpectPow.m function as follows:

+addpath('derivatives/seg_rest_spect/code/scripts/')
 getSpectPow('derivatives/seg_rest_spect/code/misc/fnames.txt','derivatives/seg_rest_spect/output.csv');

-... where the fnames.txt file contains the segmented file names to include in the analysis. generated as follows from a terminal:
+... where the fnames.txt file contains the segmented file names to include in the analysis, generated as follows from a terminal:

-find . -type f -name "*-SEGrest*.set" > derivatives/seg_rest_spect/code/misc/fnames.tx
+find . -type f -name "*-SEGrest*.set" > derivatives/seg_rest_spect/code/misc/fnames.txt